kxcontrib/phrases/docs/wikipage.md

 ## 502. Deferred

-## 503. Indices of all occurrences of y in x
+## 503. Indexes of all occurrences of y in x

 ```q
 q)x:"abcdeabc"